vitormanfredini/game-cpp-sdl/README.md

 This is a project I'm doing for studying C++ and SDL.

 TODO:
-- make enemies script better (choose side that they come from)
+- create everything using smart pointers and allow GameEngine to manage their lifetime
-- in the Character class, theres code for firing projectiles, move that into a weapon class.
+- choose side that enemies come from in the level script
 - implement collision attack (Character already has `attack` but it's missleading/ambiguous because the projectile is the actual attack of mainChar and the `attack` is the collision atack of the enemies)
 - make enemies collide and push each other (dont let them stack on the screen)
 - load a config json for characters (for specifying base attributes for size, velocity, texture, etc) so we can have many types.